itsbradn/api.stats.bradn.dev/README.md

 - <a href="https://www.typescriptlang.org/">TypeScript</a>
 - <a href="https://www.mongodb.com/">MongoDB Database</a>
 - <a href="https://www.sparkpost.com/">Sparkpost API Key</a>
+- <a href="https://discord.com/developers/applications">Discord Application Token</a>

 <h3>Installation</h3>

 Clone the project and run `yarn install` to install dependencies.

+Rename the file `.env.example` to .env.development (You will need a .env.production version if you intend on hosting)

+Fill out the fields with appropriate information/api keys aquired from the respective websites.

 Now you can run `yarn dev` to start a development server.
 You can access the site at <a href="http://localhost:5000">http://localhost:5000</a>.
 The port may change if you already have a server running on that port or you changed the default port.